pyglet/pyglet/API_CHANGES.rst

 *Removed*: `'real'`, `'scaled'` options from ``pyglet.options.dpi_scaling``.
 Defaults to `'platform'`.

+*Added*: ``pyglet.options.optimize_states``: For debugging purposes if states are not behaving as they should.
+Report any issues that arise where disabling this fixes an issue.

 pyglet.graphics
 ---------------
 *Changed*: Created backend agnostic API setups to support multiple backends.
 See pyglet.enums.